-Use the clues to work out how much liquid there is in each bucket.
+Use the information to work out how many gifts there are in each pile.

-If the numbers 5, 7 and 4 go into this function machine, what
+If the numbers 5, 7 and 4 go into this function machine, what numbers will come out?

 Find the next number in this pattern: 3, 7, 19, 55 ...